-The perception of the tau-value within walking towards a gate
+The perception of the tau-value within rowing towards a bridge

 The perception of the tau-value within the external (primary) focus is an essential process, as it must establish a compelling relationship with the internal (secondary) focus within a strict tau-coupling to ensure the successful execution of an action.
-When it is perceived that our body is approaching the gate, the perception within the internal focus, or more precisely, the perception of the movements of the body, must take responsibility for slowing down and adjusting the body movement in such a way that it ends up neatly at the gate.
+When it's perceived that the boat's bow is approaching the bridge pillars, the perception within the internal focus, or more precisely, the perception of the movements of the paddles, must ensure that the boat is slowed down and steered in such a way that it neatly ends up between the bridge pillars.

-Image: The tau-value can be perceived in two autonomous ways.
-You either can observe how the manifest action trajectory shape takes over the latent trajectory shape, or you can observe at an even more fundamental level at what speed the latent (red) part of the action trajectory shape disappears.
-In which you essentially only perceive how the latent "gap" closes.
+Images: The tau-value can be perceived in two autonomous ways.
+You can observe how the manifest (yellow-colored) action trajectory shape takes over the latent (blue-colored) trajectory shape, or you can observe at an even more basic level the speed at which the latent part of the action trajectory shape disappears.
+In which you essentially only perceive how the latent (blue-colored) "gap" closes.

 The perception of the tau-value approaching zero can be observed in two autonomous ways.
-The first method involves filling in the perceptual image of the entire latent action trajectory shape with the manifest positions P of our body.
+The first method involves filling in the perceptual image of the entire latent action trajectory shape with the manifest positions $P$ of the boat.
 The other method is even more basic in its perception of the tau-value.
-Unlike the first method, it is solely based on the disappearance of the latent positions P from the perceptual image of the entire latent action trajectory shape.
-In this case, imagine that in the animations, you are only perceiving the speed at which the gap c.q. the red line between our body and the gate is closing.
+Unlike the first method, it is solely based on the disappearance of the latent positions $P$ from the perceptual image of the entire latent action trajectory shape.
+In this case, imagine that in the animations, you are only perceiving the speed at which the gap c.q. the blue line between the boat and the pillars of the bridge is closing.